remla25-team21/operation/kubernetes/helm/sentiment-analysis/README.md

 > ```
 >
 > ```bash
-> kubectl port-forward svc/app-frontend 3000:3000  # Keep this running in a separate terminal
+>  # Keep this running in a separate terminal
+> kubectl port-forward svc/app-frontend 3000:3000
 > ```
 >
 > ```bash
-> kubectl port-forward service/app-service 5000:5000  # Keep this running in another terminal
+>  # Keep this running in another terminal
+> kubectl port-forward service/app-service 5000:5000
 > ```
 >
 > 2. Start prometheus and Grafana to monitor the application: